electricimp/impTest/docs/forImptestToolsDevelopers.md

 This information is intended for those who want to update the test tools.

 [Node.js 4.0+](https://nodejs.org/en/) is required for development.
-Once `node` and `npm` are installed, to install *impTest* please download impTest source:
+Once `node` and `npm` are installed, to install *impTest*, download the impTest source using the following command:
 ```
 git clone --recursive <repo-url-goes-here> impTest
 ```

-This command will download *impTest* source and required *impUnit* submodule.
-It is possible hoverer to manage *impUnit* submodule as independent repository and download it manually:
+The command downloads the *impTest* source and the required *impUnit* submodule.
+It is possible however to manage the *impUnit* submodule as an independent repository and download it manually as follows:

 ```
 git clone <imptest-repo-url-goes-here> impTest